What is personal data?

 Security precautions in place about data collected

 When you give us personal information, we take steps to make sure that it’s treated securely.
 We have extensive security measures in place, in relation to data storage and the devices we use.
 Once we receive your information, we make our best effort to ensure its security on our systems.
 We also give clients the option of using Virtual Cabinet, a secure, simple and direct way of sharing and accessing documents, for exchanging personal and confidential data.
+Your data will generally be stored on our computer servers; at our offices at 38 Main Street, Swords, Co Dublin; or with our staff who may work remotely at client premises or from home.
+However, whatever the circumstances, we will undertake to take all reasonable measures to protect your data.

 We would like to send you information about our services which may be of interest to you.
 If you have consented to receive marketing, you may opt out at any point as set out below.
 You have a right at any time to stop us from contacting you for marketing purposes.